What is an international monetary system? What have these monetary systems consisted of up to the present day?

 Convergence of European economies (1992-2021)

 In order to maximize the benefits of the monetary union that was decided upon, the convergence of the economies seems to be an essential condition.
-This attempt by the members of the European Union to converge their economies, especially after the Maastricht Treaty signed in February 1992, corresponds to a policy called Economic and Monetary Union, abbreviated EMU (or European Monetary Union, abbreviated EMU).
+This attempt by the members of the European Union to converge on their economies, especially after the Maastricht Treaty signed in February 1992, corresponds to a policy called Economic and Monetary Union, abbreviated EMU (or European Monetary Union, abbreviated EMU).